sass/sass/doc-src/SASS_REFERENCE.md

 The ampersand is automatically replaced by the parent selector, instead of having it prepended.
-This allows you to cleanly create pseudo-attributes:
+This allows you to cleanly create pseudo-classes:

     a
       font-weight: bold